cokelaer/damona/README.rst

 singularity containers.
 This means we have to create aliases to those singularities.
 The singularities can be simple executable containers or full environment containers with many executables inside.
-In both cases, on need to manager those containers for different users, pipelines, versions etc. This started to be cumbersome to have containers in different places and update script that generate the aliases to those executables.
+In both cases, on need to manage those containers for different users, pipelines, versions etc. This started to be cumbersome to have containers in different places and update script that generate the aliases to those executables.